ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 Also, check -

-The TS LAWCET 2025 exam is conducted in the online mode at designated test centres across the country.
+The TS LAWCET 2026 exam will be conducted in the online mode at designated test centres across the country.

 General and OBC candidates have to score a minimum 35% in order to qualify for ranking in TS LAWCET.